DGbolaga/My-Internship-Project-at-HNG-2025/Stage-1/README.md

 Add DATABASE_URL as an environment variable.

-Deploy — Railway automatically runs the Procfile command.
+Deploy: Railway automatically runs the Procfile command.

 👨‍💻 Author